New Zealand: Trade

 New Zealand is heavily dependent on international trade, particularly in agricultural products.
 Exports account for 24% of its output, making New Zealand vulnerable to international commodity prices and global economic slowdowns.
 Food products made up 55% of the value of all the country's exports in 2014; wood was the second largest earner (7%).
 New Zealand's main trading partners, as at June 2018, are China (NZ$27.8b), Australia ($26.2b), the European Union ($22.9b), the United States ($17.6b), and Japan ($8.4b).
 On 7 April 2008, New Zealand and China signed the New Zealand–China Free Trade Agreement, the first such agreement China has signed with a developed country.
 In July 2023, New Zealand and the European Union entered into the EU–New Zealand Free Trade Agreement, which eliminated tariffs on several goods traded between the two regions.
 This free trade agreement expanded on the pre-existing free trade agreement and saw a reduction in tariffs on meat and dairy in response to feedback from the affected industries.

 The service sector is the largest sector in the economy, followed by manufacturing and construction and then farming and raw material extraction.
 Tourism plays a significant role in the economy, contributing $12.9 billion (or 5.6%) to New Zealand's total GDP and supporting 7.5% of the total workforce in 2016.
-In 2017, international visitor arrivals were expected to increase at a rate of 5.4% annually up to 2022.

 Wool has historically been one of New Zealand's major exports.

 Wool was New Zealand's major agricultural export during the late 19th century.
 Even as late as the 1960s it made up over a third of all export revenues, but since then its price has steadily dropped relative to other commodities, and wool is no longer profitable for many farmers.
 In contrast, dairy farming increased, with the number of dairy cows doubling between 1990 and 2007, to become New Zealand's largest export earner.
 In the year to June 2018, dairy products accounted for 17.7% ($14.1 billion) of total exports, and the country's largest company, Fonterra, controls almost one-third of the international dairy trade.
 Other exports in 2017–18 were meat (8.8%), wood and wood products (6.2%), fruit (3.6%), machinery (2.2%) and wine (2.1%).
 New Zealand's wine industry has followed a similar trend to dairy, the number of vineyards doubling over the same period, overtaking wool exports for the first time in 2007.